How To Listen to Your Intuition

 Do I need to spend less time on the Internet and my job to be happy?

-I think you get the general idea of how this works.
+I think you get a general idea of how this works.
 To listen to your intuition effectively, utilizing questions that only have a yes or no answer is a great place to start.
-We ask clear, concise questions and continue to explore at each level becoming more specific.
+We ask clear, concise questions and continue to explore at each level, becoming more specific.
 Generally speaking, this is more effective and successful than open-ended questions.
 If we are fully invested and patient, we can ask enough questions to feel comfortable and confident with the insight and information we have gained.
 What a relief!

 I hope the model that I have shared with you on how to listen to your intuition through meditation and inner discernment is helpful.
 Please let me know if I can support your process in learning how to listen to your intuition in any way.
 Enjoy reading the 7 Ways to Better Listen to Your Intuition.